Modernly designed attic bathroom in Barrow Hill

 Create more living space – grow the value of your property with an attic conversion

 Instead, you might look upwards for ideas, towards your unused attic area.
 Your attic might be suitable for conversion depending on numerous factors.
 These consist of roof structure and height and the functionalities of installing a staircase.
 A loft conversion boasts lots of benefits over an extension.
-It is less likely to need planning consent and won’t decrease garden size.
+It is less likely to need planning consent and won’t lower garden size.
 Most of the time, it can be finished in a shorter amount of time and might cost less too.
 And yes, it may add a tidy sum to the worth of your property.

 Is my house in Barrow Hill, Derbyshire suitable for an attic conversion?